DOUBLE BIND

 INJURY OR DEATH

-The period following separation is also the most dangerous, when victims face the highest risk of serious injury or death.
-In the absence of safe and sustainable options, remaining with the abuser can be the only way to preserve a family’s stability and keep children safe from further harm.
+The period following separation is often the most dangerous, when victims face the highest risk of serious injury or death.
+In the absence of systemic support, remaining with the abuser while a sustainable safety plan is devised can be the only way to preserve a family’s stability and keep children safe from further harm.

 3.5X